erikedin/Behavior.jl/docs/USAGE.md

     Actual: Given
 ```

-To allow this, create a `ExecutableSpecifications.Gherkin.ParseOptions`
+To allow this, create a `Behavior.Gherkin.ParseOptions`
 struct, with the keyword `allow_any_step_order = true`.

 ```julia-repl